What is the Pediatric silicon soft tip?

 Pediatric Silicon Soft Pin Size variants

-The SofTouch design allows for gentle application on fragile newborn and pre-term babies with fingers sized 7.5 to 12.5 mm.
+In addition, the SofTouch design allows for gentle application on fragile newborn and pre-term babies with fingers sized 7.5 to 12.5 mm.

-It is compatible with Edan M Series Monitors (SpO2 Module) with the use of the SpO2 Extension Cable.
+Moreover it is compatible with Edan M Series Monitors (SpO2 Module) with the use of the SpO2 Extension Cable.